 College Profile

 Plattsburgh is surrounded by the pristine, natural beauty of northern New York State, 100 km south of Montreal, Canada.
 Located on Lake Champlain in the northeast corner of New York State, “The Lake City” is a cultural crossroads.
 You can get a taste for the city’s budding arts and music scenes at the North Country Cultural Center for the Arts, historic Strand Theater and the coffee shops and galleries downtown.
-Sample Greek, South Asian, Japanese, Italian and North Country cuisine, or find a wide variety of American chain restaurants (think “McDonalds”) uptown.

 Popular Programs We Offer